srinikraman/rag-basic-lc/README.md

 -   `input/`: Directory to store input PDF files.
 -   `.env`: Configuration file for API keys (not committed to version control).

+## Dependencies

+The project relies on the following key libraries:

+-   **`langchain`**: The core framework for building applications with Large Language Models (LLMs).
+It provides the structure for chains, agents, and retrieval strategies.
+-   **`openai`**: The official Python client for the OpenAI API, used here to access models like `gpt-4o-mini` and embedding models.
+-   **`faiss-cpu`**: A library for efficient similarity search and clustering of dense vectors.
+It is used to store and retrieve the document embeddings.
+-   **`pypdf`**: A pure Python library used by `PyPDFLoader` to read and extract text from PDF files.
+-   **`python-dotenv`**: Reads key-value pairs from a `.env` file and sets them as environment variables, used for managing the API key securely.

 ## Architecture
 ```mermaid
 flowchart TD